cisagov/ScubaGear/PowerShell/ScubaGear/baselines/Discontinued Policies.md

 ### Discontinued Policies
 MS.EXO.2.1v1
 A list of approved IP addresses for sending mail SHALL be maintained.
-- _Modified Date:_ May 2024
+- _Discontinue Date:_ May 2024
-- _Last seen in Baseline Version:_ exo.md v1
+- _Last used in Baseline:_ exo.md v1
 - _Discontinue Rationale:_ MS.EXO.2.1v1 is not a security configuration that can be audited and is part of the implementation of policy MS.EXO.2.2v1.
 Having the list of approved IPs will be added as a part of implementation of policy MS.EXO.2.2v1 and removed from the baseline.

 # Power BI